Skip to main content

 Drop files to upload or click Select files.

-Select the thumbnail of the file you uploaded to modify it.
+Select the thumbnail of the uploaded file to edit its details.

 Edit the Alternative text field.